 - make anaconda process python code only when the file is loaded or saved with

-and make anaconda display the errors inline withanaconda_linter_phantoms
+anaconda_linting_behaviourand make anaconda display the errors inline withanaconda_linter_phantoms. - activate

 All options along with their explanations can be found in Anaconda -> Settings-Default.